JamesStuff/jimbo-cam/README.md

-# Jimbo Cam for Prusa Connect
+# Jimbo Cam

+A Prusa Connect wrapper written in python.

 ## Setup